4. Financial statements9

 The formats adopted for the preparation of the financial statements are consistent with the provisions of IAS 1 – “Presentation of financial statements” (hereinafter “IAS 1”).
 In particular:

-- the are broken down into assets and liabilities, and then further into current or non-current items;
+- the items are broken down into assets and liabilities, and then further into current or non-current items10;

 - the classifies costs by type, since this is deemed to be the best way of representing the Group’s operations and is in line with international best practice;